cbasje/cbasje/README.md

 - 👋 Hi, I’m Sebastiaan
-- 👀 I’m interested in all things Design, Programming and Data Analysis
+- 👀 I’m interested in all things Design & Programming
 - 📫 View my portfolio at [benjami.in](https://benjami.in)